Things You Need to Prepare When Playing Badminton

 To prepare for a badminton serve, make sure you are inside the service area.
 Ensure your feet are not touching any of the lines.
 Check the position of your shuttle.
 It should be below the waist when it comes in contact with the racket.

-Hey, badminton buddies!
-I’m Silas, a badminton player with over a decade of experience.
-My vision is to spread awareness about badminton sport worldwide, so let's connect with each other to share our experiences, techniques, and strategies to up our badminton game, talk about latest badminton gears, along with tips to maintain your health while playing.
+Hey, I’m Silas, a very passionate badminton lover.. my vision is to spread awareness about badminton sport worldwide, so let's connect with each other to share our experiences, techniques, and strategies, along with the latest badminton gear.

 Sharing Is Caring: